nautobot/nautobot-app-capacity-metrics/docs/index.md

 ## Parameters

 The behavior of the app_metrics feature can be controlled with the following list of settings (under `nautobot_capacity_metrics > app_metrics`):
+- `gitrepositories` boolean (default False), publish stats about the gitrepositories (success, warning, info, failure)
-- `jobs` boolean (default True), publish stats about the jobs (success, warning, info, failure)
+- `jobs` boolean (default False), publish stats about the jobs (success, warning, info, failure)
-- `queues` boolean (default True), publish stats about RQ Worker (nbr of worker, nbr and type of job in the different queues)
+- `queues` boolean (default False), publish stats about RQ Worker (nbr of worker, nbr and type of job in the different queues)
 - `models` nested dict, publish the count for a given object (Nbr Device, Nbr IP etc.. ).
 The first level must be the name of the module in lowercase (dcim, ipam etc..), the second level must be the name of the object (usually starting with a uppercase)
     ```python
     {